Commercial Invoice Guide + Free Template (2026)

 • Paperless Trade (ETD): Most carriers (DHL, FedEx, UPS) allow the Commercial Invoice data to be transmitted electronically (PLT).

 Recommendation: Even when using Electronic Trade Documents, attach one physical backup copy to the shipment in a clear adhesive pouch.
+Browse our full collection of invoice templates for pre-formatted documents that meet carrier and customs requirements out of the box.

 7. Annotated Document Specimen